OCram85/PSCredentialStore/docs/Connect-To.md

     - FTP          Establish a connection to a FTP host.
     - NetAppFAS    Establish a connection to a NetApp Clustered ONTAP filer.
     - VMware       Establish a connection to a VMware vCenter or ESXi host.
+    - CisServer    Establish a connection to a Vmware CisServer.

 ```yaml
 Type: String